CleverCloud/expressjs-postgresql-example/README.md

 ## Direct port and host

-Since this application can't run without connecting to a DB, ensure connections are maintained while deploying by enabling direct port and host on your PostgreSQL add-on before deploying this app:
+Since this application can't run without connecting to a DB, ensure connections are maintained while deploying by enabling direct port and host on your PostgreSQL add-on:

 ![direct host and port creation on Clever Cloud console](.github/assets/direct-host.png)